 Supports the study of emerging technologies that will create the next generation of teaching and learning; including support of the Atomic Object Technology Showcase at the Mary Idema Pew Library.

 Supports “rising stars” from Haitian high schools, who, without financial support, would not be able to pursue higher education in the United States to make a lasting difference in Haiti and at GVSU.

 Supports enhancements to Engineering students' experience through student development, faculty development, and equipment support.
-Established by School of Engineering faculty and staff.

 Provides scholarships for engineering and computing students.